15 Jun What We Learned at LocWorld

 - Blockchain is the new kid on the block and is, in general, the buzzword in every industry.
 Blockchain has already helped several technological revolutions to blossom, like cryptocurrencies or ICOs.
 It remains unclear how it will impact the localization industry, but its already catching the attention of some governments.
 For example, the Polish government, represented by the Minister of Enterprise and Technology, incentivizes innovation with 4% corporate tax supporting cryptocurrency transactions.
-At Donnelley Language Solutions we have taken the lead in servicing ICO-seeking companies.For companies that rely on a new technology, it is fundamental to build trust with their investors and users.
+At Donnelley Language Solutions, which is now part of SDL, we have taken the lead in servicing ICO-seeking companies.For companies that rely on a new technology, it is fundamental to build trust with their investors and users.
 Our Managing Director, Christophe Djaouani, explained in this article that “regulations, local rules, and many other local adaptations are a path down which ICOs are going just like IPOs did in the past.
 Some doors just open if you answer correctly.
 Smart money requires smart documents.”
 We’re expecting to see many other private and public organizations get involved.
 It’s coming into the localization discussion where companies are trying to make sense of this opportunity but it’s still in its infancy.
 Stay tuned!

 - MT and NMT are still a hot topic.
 Everyone seems to want to better understand what NMT is capable of, and if it’s applicable to their processes.
 While the communication of companies that only provide machine translation is much bolder, multi-service LSPs are more pragmatic and analyze its usage on a case-by-case basis.
 There are many elements to consider: file format, edition frequency, content type, etc, and each MT implementation needs to be understood with this context in mind.
 That said, MT or even NMT is still far off from being a magic wand for content translation at an industrial scale.
 Other new technologies which caught attendees’ attention are conversational interfaces, such as voice systems and chatbots, which offer a different way to engage with audiences.
 Most marketing departments are eager to jump on these new technologies, but in order to get it right, there should be a proper strategy and the right processes behind it.
 And localization companies should be able to help our clients to get ready for it!